MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-distribute-apps.md

 ## App permissions

-This section describes the kinds of permissions you can grant to the specified users ([Step 5 in Publish your app](#publish-your-app), above.
+This section describes the kinds of permissions you can grant to the specified users ([Step 5 in Publish your app](#publish-your-app), above).

 * **Allow all users to connect to the app's underlying datasets using the Build permission**